EleutherAI/website/content-blog/rotary-embeddings.md

 ### Derivation

 We begin with absolute positional information: for each token, we know where it is in the sequence.
-However dot products (and therefore attention) do not preserve absolute positional information, so if we encode that positional information in the absolute position of the embeddings, we will lose a significant amount of information.
-Dot products do preserve relative position however, so if we can encode the absolute positional information into the token embeddings in a way that only leverages relative positional information, that will be preserved by the attention function.
+However, dot products (and therefore attention) do not preserve absolute positional information, so if we encode that positional information in the absolute position of the embeddings, we will lose a significant amount of information.
+On the other hand, dot products do preserve relative position, so if we can encode the absolute positional information into the token embeddings in a way that only leverages relative positional information, that will be preserved by the attention function.

 While it is common in machine learning to restrict our attention to the real numbers, for rotary embeddings it is mathematically more convenient to use the complex numbers as the base field for our  space.
 Instead of working in the usual $\mathbb{R}^d$, we will work in $\mathbb{C}^{d/2}$ by considering consecutive pairs of elements of the query and key vectors to be a single complex number.
 Specifically, instead of viewing $\mathbf{q}=(q_0,q_1,q_2,q_3,\ldots,q_{d-1})$ as a $d$-dimensional real vector we view it as $\mathbf{q}=(q_0+iq_1, q_2+iq_3,\ldots q_{d-2} + iq_{d-1})\in\mathbb{C}^{d/2}$.
 As we will see, casting it in this fashion will make discussing the rotary embeddings easier.
 If $d$ is odd, we can pad it with a dummy coordinate to ensure things line up correctly.
 Alternatively, we can simply increase $d$ by one.